 A data breach through a third-party vendor is possible because vendors require access to sensitive data to integrate with internal systems.
 When a vendor is compromised, this shared pool of data is breached.

-Because supply chain attacks occur at an offset attack surface, they're difficult to detect before it's too late.
-And because vendors store sensitive data for multiple clientele, a single supply chain attack often results in multiple businesses suffering an intellectual property breach.
+Because each vendor stores sensitive data for multiple clientele, a single supply chain attack often results in multiple businesses suffering an intellectual property breach.

 Types of supply chain attacks

 Software supply chain attacks target either the source code, update mechanism, or build processes of vendor software.
 A victim could be compromised by any of the following vectors:

 - Malware installed on connected devices, for example, external hard drives, cameras, phones, etc.